MicrosoftDocs/quantum-docs-pr/articles/quickstarts/index.md

 - [.NET Core SDK 3.1 or later](https://www.microsoft.com/net/download)

 > [!NOTE]
-> If you are only using the [Conda-based Python installation](#install-using-conda-(recommended)), you do not need to install the .NET Core SDK.
+> If you are only using the [Conda-based Python installation](#configure-for-jupyter-notebooks-and-python), you do not need to install the .NET Core SDK.

 ### Configure for VS Code